vectara/vectara-docs/www/docs/learn/authentication/api-key-management.md

 import {vars} from '@site/static/variables.json';

 API Keys allow controlled, anonymous access to running semantic searches on your corpora.
-This greatly simplifies integration from public-facing systems such as websites, by allowing them to embed the API key and directly pass it to <Config v="names.product"/> when issuing requests.
-Should a key be compromised, it can be revoked in minutes, and a new key issued.
+This greatly simplifies integration from public-facing systems like websites.
+Simply embed the API key and directly pass it to <Config v="names.product"/> when issuing requests.
+If a key is compromised, you can quickly revoke the key and replace it in minutes.

 :::important